-- 11.30 A significant number of Pendle residents work in neighbouring areas, notably Burnley, so we must recognise that our employment policies will, to varying degrees, be dependent on employment provision outside the borough boundary.
-But, national planning policy on employment requires local authorities to plan proactively to meet the development needs of business and where necessary identify strategic sites, for local and inward investment. - 11.31 The main influence on our employment land strategy are the projections for future employment growth set out in the Pendle Employment Land Review, which establishes an employment land supply target by assessing how much land is required for Use Classes B1 (Light Industry), B2 (General Industry) and B8 (Distribution and Warehousing).
-The projected employment land requirement for Pendle over the plan period (i.e. 2013-2028) is set out in the accompanying Employment Technical Paper.
-It is based on the widely accepted methodology originally set-out in the Regional Spatial Strategy (see below).
-(156) The latest figures for the average annual take-up of employment land and projected GVA growth are used.
-When accounting for all potential forms of supply, a shortfall of 7.121 hectares was evident at the beginning of the plan period.
-(157) These figures are updated each year in the Council's Annual Monitoring Report (AMR).
+- 11.34 A significant number of Pendle residents work in neighbouring areas, notably Burnley, so we must recognise that our employment policies will, to varying degrees, be dependent on employment provision outside the borough boundary.
+But, national planning policy on employment requires local authorities to plan proactively to meet the development needs of business and where necessary identify strategic sites, for local and inward investment. - 11.35 The main influence on our employment land strategy are the projections for future employment growth set out in the Pendle Employment Land Review (ELR), which establishes an employment land supply target by assessing how much land is required for Use Classes B1 (Light Industry), B2 (General Industry) and B8 (Distribution and Warehousing).
+The calculation of the projected employment land requirement for Pendle over the period 2015-2030, is shown below.